 - Once you are admitted and confirm your enrollment, you will have a one-on-one welcome meeting with Dr. Cora Swenson Lee, to take place before June 1.
 At that meeting you will discuss the unaccompanied cello repertoire you will study during your lessons and perform in the masterclass and end-of-workshop recital.

-- You will receive a welcome packet by mail which will include your Eastman Cello Institute Technique Book, and instructions on how to access Zoom and other technologies required for participants.
+- You will receive a welcome packet which will include your Eastman Cello Institute Technique Book, and instructions on how to access Zoom and other technologies required for participants.
 You will also be given a full lesson/performance schedule by June 18.

 - Once your enrollment is confirmed, you will receive a virtual welcome packet which will include materials for the daily technique classes, a full schedule of events, and instructions on how to access each event via Zoom.